 Empty calories can describe foods that are high in calories but low in nutritional value (soda and junk foods).
 When empty calories make up a large part of the diet, you can gain weight without getting adequate nutrition.

 Nutrients of concern

-Many diets poor in nutrition do not provide adequate calcium.
-Those who consume sweetened soda often drink them in place of calcium-rich milk.
-Dark, leafy greens and broccoli are sources for dietary calcium, but vegetables are another major food group that are often missing in poor diets.
+Poor diets often do not provide enough calcium.
+If you drink a lot of soda, you are probably not consuming calcium-rich milk.
+Dark, leafy greens and broccoli are also good sources of calcium, but vegetables are often missing in poor diets.

-The chemicals in plant foods (phytonutrients) are not essential to life, but they have numerous health benefits, including protection against disease.
-A diet of highly processed foods with few fresh fruits, vegetables, or whole grains can be in short supply of these beneficial plant nutrients.
+Phytonutrients (compounds found in plant foods) are not essential to life, but they have many health benefits, including protection against disease.
+A diet of highly-processed foods with few fresh fruits, vegetables, or whole grains can be in short supply of these beneficial plant nutrients.